SolaceProducts/pubsubplus-connector-kafka-source/README.md

 #### Ingesting from PubSub+ Topics

 The event broker uses a "best effort" approach to deliver the events from PubSub+ Topics to the Source Connector.
 If the connector is down, or messages are constantly generated at a rate faster than can be written to Kafka, there is a potential for data loss.
-Even if Kafka is configured for its highest throughput, it is still susceptible to loss and, obviously, the connector cannot add records if the Kafka broker is unavailable.
+When Kafka is configured for its highest throughput, it is susceptible to loss and, obviously, the connector cannot add records if the Kafka broker is unavailable.

 When a Kafka Topic is configured for high throughput the use of topics to receive data event messages is acceptable and recommended.